 Why Breastfeed After Returning to Work?

-Studies have found evidence that breastfeeding decreases your child's risk of ear infections, pulmonary infections, diarrhea, obesity, sudden infant death syndrome, and many other conditions.
+Studies have found evidence that breastfeeding decreases your child's risk of ear infections, lung infections, diarrhea, obesity, sudden infant death syndrome, and many other conditions.
 For these reasons, the AAP now recommends breastfeeding for the first year of a child's life.

 Breastfeeding also benefits mom by reducing the risk of postpartum depression, speeding the return to pre-pregnancy weight, and possibly reducing the risk of several serious diseases including ovarian and breast cancers, high blood pressure, diabetes, and heart disease.